dbmcclain/Astronomy/README.md

 ## Az/El and Equatorial Coordinates
 Az/El and Equatorial coords, and Airmass: Azimuth measured from North toward East.
 No singularities at NCP or Zenith.

 For now, these transforms are still using the old-fashioned method based on knowing the siderial time.
-Using the new ICRS system, we could go directly to HA, Dec, from catalogued J2000.0 positions to any other epoch, without ever needing to know the siderial time.
+Using the new IAU ICRS system, we could go directly to HA, Dec, from catalogued J2000.0 positions to any other epoch, without ever needing to know the siderial time.
 I may eventually adopt the new IAU conventions for these transforms.

 **azel-to-hadec** _Az-ang El-ang &key lat = HA-ang, Dec-ang_
 - Compute HA & Dec from Az/El.